pavel4766/LoginRadiusDemoApp/README.md

-# LoginRadius Demo

-> A demo project utilizing the JS Widgets from LoginRadius for the Vue framework.
+> A demo project as a part of my application to LoginRadius utilizing the official Vue.JS template

 ## Getting Started
 ``` bash